lamastex/scalable-data-science/_sds/2/2/adviseFromIndustry/AndrewMorgan.md

 Most lectures are live via HangoutsOnAir in Youtube at [this channel](https://www.youtube.com/channel/UCPJ5ALbDtuCA4DJmN3GvanA) and archived in [this playlist](https://www.youtube.com/playlist?list=PL_I1mOIPmfpawQcs9l1vYfh50RhK_UJfY).
 We are not set up for live interactions online.

-This is a markdown of some resources Andrew Morgan from London'd Data Industry shared with us in a live hangout on air to give us a view from the real furnaces of science engineering and enterprise architectures.
+This is a markdown of some resources Andrew Morgan from London'd Data Industry shared with us in a live hangout on air to give us a view from the real furnaces of data science, engineering and enterprise architectures.

 Andrew is one of the co-authors of an excellent resource:
 * [https://github.com/PacktPublishing/Mastering-Spark-for-Data-Science](https://github.com/PacktPublishing/Mastering-Spark-for-Data-Science)